The British Association for Sexual Health and HIV (BASHH)

 Physicians in higher specialist training (HST) in genitourinary medicine have to undertake four years of structured training according to the curriculum laid down by the JCHMT Royal Colleges of Physicians.
 In this, there are periods of time towards the end of the four years when optional work can be undertaken and these Fellowships would fit into such periods.
 It is also possible that other grades of staff (e.g Associate Specialists) may undertake this fellowship, if arrangements to protect their time can be agreed with their NHS employer and manager.

-Public Health England’s mission is to protect and improve the nation’s health and to address inequalities through working with national and local government, the NHS, industry and the voluntary and community sector.
-PHE is an operationally autonomous executive agency of the Department of Health.
-Visit the PHE web-site to find out more.
+The UKHSA is responsible for protecting every member of every community from the impact of infectious diseases, chemical, biological, radiological and nuclear incidents and other health threats.
+It does this through working with national and local government, the NHS, industry and the voluntary and community sector.
+UKHSA is an executive agency sponsored by the Department of Health and Social Care.
+Visit the UKHSA web-site to find out more.

 How will fellowships work?

 It would be preferred if Fellowships and their associated attachment could be for a year, but they could be made on a shorter-term basis.
 In most cases the attachments would be a day per week.
-Each person with a Fellowship must have a “mentor” at Colindale or another part of PHE.
-That person might be, for example, in Colindale – an epidemiologist or microbiologist, but equally could be a regional epidemiologist or a senior scientist or medical microbiologist in a PHE laboratory or Local PHE Centre which are located across the country.
+Each person with a Fellowship must have a “mentor” at Colindale or another part of UKHSA.
+That person might be, for example, in Colindale – an epidemiologist or microbiologist, but equally could be a regional epidemiologist or a senior scientist or medical microbiologist in a UKHSA laboratory or Local UKHSA Centre which are located across the country.
 The Fellow would be expected to undertake a project either with the relevant epidemiologist, laboratory director, or reference laboratory director.
 As indicated above, this might involve laboratory work, outbreak investigation, or analytic work and would depend on the interests of the Fellow and what is agreed with the “mentor”.
 The Project should be of interest to the Fellow and relate to some aspect of genitourinary medicine, but it should also be of use and value to the “mentor” and public health in general.
-The Fellow could also attend either an introductory course or an intensive epidemiology course at Colindale.
-It is important to appreciate that no additional funding is available for these Fellowships and that costs of courses (at PHE rates), travel and support (eg: when attending courses at Colindale) would need to be identified by the candidate, for example from local training budgets.
+It is important to appreciate that no additional funding is available for these Fellowships and that costs of any courses, travel and support (eg: if attending Colindale or other sites) would need to be identified by the candidate, for example from local training budgets.

 It is expected that fellows will seek to publish the findings from their research in a peer reviewed journal.